Fitbit's new Versa 2 adds Alexa and Spotify

 Additional health reports are going to be added later on, with a focus on other chronic conditions.
 This looks to dovetail with an extra add-on service coming in 2020 and being pilot-tested in the US later this year.
 The new service will also add personalized health coaching, with one-on-one guidance that sounds like a digital trainer.
 It sounds like this will be a bigger push from Fitbit to become a digital health services provider, but the jury's still out on how much these one-on-one services will help with challenges like weight loss or diabetes management, two of the conditions Fitbit mentions in its press release.

 Will Fitbit Premium start to become a service that feels like an at-home trainer?
-Will its extras, (which include some social fitness games and a limited launch selection of programs called Healthy Habits, Get More Zzz's, Habits for Restful Sleep, Get Active, Beginner Running, Run Training, Understand Calories, Kick Your Sugar Habit and Kick Your Salt Habit) feel essential?
-Fitbit's offering a 90-day trial period for its Premium service, but only with the $230 Special Edition of the Versa 2, which comes with an extra nice-looking woven nylon band.
+Will its extras (which include some social fitness games and a limited launch selection of programs called things like Get More Zzz's, Habits for Restful Sleep, Understand Calories and Kick Your Salt Habit) feel essential?
+Fitbit's offering a 90-day trial period for its Premium service, but only with the $230 Special Edition of the Versa 2, which comes with an extra, good-looking woven nylon band.
 Otherwise, it will cost $10 a month, or $80 a year.

 The Fitbit Versa 2 looks like it's the best Fitbit device to date.
-But Fitbit's subscription service points to a future where software might eventually be more important to Fitbit than hardware.
+But Fitbit's subscription service points to a future where software might eventually be more important to the company than hardware.

-Discuss: Fitbit Versa 2 adds Alexa, Spotify and new premium service; arrives Sept 15
+Discuss: Fitbit has a new Versa 2 smartwatch with Alexa, and a new Premium health service

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.